Want to see how King Of Prussia compares to other top cities in Pennsylvania? Explore all city regulations in Pennsylvania. →

 Yes, short-term rentals are explicitly allowed in King of Prussia, Pennsylvania.
 However, operators must comply with specific regulations established by Upper Merion Township, which governs King of Prussia.
 The township has implemented comprehensive regulations through Section 165-219.9 of the Upper Merion Township Zoning Ordinance, requiring permits and adherence to operational standards for all short-term rental operations.

 Starting a short-term rental business in King of Prussia requires navigating Upper Merion Township's regulatory framework.
-Here's the step-by-step process:
+Here's the comprehensive step-by-step process:

 Gather all necessary documents for your permit application, including: